 This is partially because I fundamentally pivot on the differentiation between Adderallesque smart drugs, e.g., Adderall, Ritalin, Vyvanse, etc., and the Dr. Giurgean neuroprotective nootropics, e.g., citicoline, piracetam, L-theanine, etc., and mainly because I’m not a prescribed consumer of the drug: I’ve never been diagnosed with ADD/ADHD, never clinically required pharmaceutical stimulation …which are, however, what I think prepare me to speak on a distinct yet related subject:

-The off-label, non-prescribed supplementation of Adderall & other stimulant smart drugs for cognitive & recreational fun.
+The off-label, non-prescribed supplementation of Adderall and other stimulant smart drugs for cognitive and recreational fun.